okta/workflows-templates/workflows/encourage_stronger_mfa_adoption/readme.md

-# Encourage Stronger MFA Adoption
+# Encourage Stronger Factor Adoption

 This template encourages Okta end users to enroll a stronger factor with their account by monitoring the use of SMS as a factor and SMS factor enrollment.